The Pavilion at Star Lake

 Janet Jackson was supposed to perform at the venue during her Rhythm Nation tour in 1990, but the show was canceled.
 Kings of Leon and Fleetwood Mac also had scheduled shows during their tours, but the shows were, unfortunately, canceled.

-Despite the venue’s name changes, S&T Bank Music Park still remains as one of the top concert venues in the Pittsburgh area.
+Despite the venue’s name changes, The Pavilion at Star Lake still remains as one of the top concert venues in the Pittsburgh area.